jkeslin/phase_0_unit_1/week_2/5_Think_about_time/my_reflection.md

 * What techniques will you try?

 I don't have a lot of experience meditating but I can appreciate taking time to be mindful and give my mind a rest.
 I need to change my mindset that being idle is wasting time, when in fact, it can be a form of productivity if it allows me to be in a better mindset the rest of the day.
 I also like the idea of focusing on the MVP or "Minimum Viable Product" and starting small.
 I've noticed my most productive days are the ones where I start the day with a small project continue from there.
-Sometimes when I have so much to do I to get overwhelmed and become paralyzed and end up doing nothing.
+Sometimes when I have so much to do I get overwhelmed and become paralyzed and end up doing nothing.
 I need to focus on accomplishing one small goal and letting it build from there.

 * What is your overall plan for Phase 0?